kariorth1/LIS-545-Final-Term-Project/README.md

 ## Final Report File

-This is a document that contains the following components:
+This is a word document that contains the following components:

 - Data and Metadata Profile
 - Repository Profile